mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-development/sol-ip-protection.md

 ## 2 Why IP Protection?

-Reusable solutions, app services, connectors, and other modules contain IP in the form of app model content (for example, microflows) that is reusable and that can be monetized.
+Reusable solutions, app services, connectors, and other modules contain IP in the form of app model content (for example, microflows) that is reusable and can be monetized.
 When you build a business around these types of sellable content, there is a risk associated with the loss of your IP.
 If customers copy your IP without compensating you as the publisher, then you lose out on part of your potential revenue.

-Therefore, when distributing such content, it is desirable to hide parts of the implementation from the eyes of your customers while making sure that the functionality can be used through well-designed APIs.
+Therefore, when distributing such content, it is desirable to hide parts of the implementation from the eyes of your customers while making sure that the functionality can be used through well-designed APIs into your module, i.e. through explicitly defined microflows, nanoflows and entities, while all other documents and internal concerns are hidden.

-You can also apply the concept of IP protection to protect your modules from being used in your organization and thus avoid the misuse of their functionality.
+You can also apply the concept of IP protection to protect your modules from being modified accidentally or intentionally.
 In this case, rather than protecting your IP for monetary reasons, you are protecting your IP to guarantee the functionality is used as intended.
 This will help streamline your maintenance and upgrade paths.
+This is relevant regardless of whether your application model would be shared with external parties or not.

 ## 3 Always use a legal framework on top of technical restrictions